digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/concepts/lifecycling.rst

   replacements of one instrument for another with support for a factor.
 This covers corporate actions like (reverse) stock splits, mergers, and spin-offs.

+A single event can be used as a trigger to lifecycle multiple instruments.

 Lifecycle Rule
 ==============